College graduate, freelance writer, cooking aficionado. Political junkie by day and screenwriter by night.

 Frank Serpico is a Korean War veteran, who ended up becoming a police officer with the New York Police Department.
 This is where he made a name for himself.
 As time progressed, he continued to rise in the ranks and expose racketeering that was going on within the department.
 Serpico took what he found to his superiors and showed them everything.

 The cops behind the corruption did not take kindly to what Serpico was doing.
 Serpico felt like he was going to get discovered by those in the department who are dirty, so he took his findings and story to the New York Times.
 Serpico's bravery helped the NYPD clean up the department.
-However, this all came to a cost to Serpico.
+However, this all came at a cost to Serpico.

 Serpico was doing his job when he was shot in the face; his fellow officers refused to aid him because of what he did.
 Serpico ended up surviving the attack.
 He is retired and now lives somewhere in the Swiss mountains.

 2. Chelsea Manning

 One of the most well-known whistleblowers in modern America is Pfc.
-Bradley Manning (now Chelsea Manning after a change in gender identity).
+Chelsea Manning (formerly known as Bradley Manning).
 Manning was an Army intelligence analyst who stole thousands of documents related to the Iraq and Afghanistan wars.
-One of her best-known leaks was video footage of American military firing down at innocent civilians as well as a reporter.
+One of her best-known leaks was video footage of the American military firing down at innocent civilians as well as a reporter.
 The documents were later sent to Julian Assange, who published them on the Wikileaks site.

 Chelsea Manning changed the face of whistleblowing, although currently, it's hard to see how the documents released have really impacted U.S. foreign policy.
-Manning had her sentence commuted by President Obama, but was jailed again in March 2019 for fighting a grand jury subpoena.
-She was released in March 2020 but ordered to pay a $256,000 in fine for defying the subpoena.
+Manning had her sentence commuted by President Obama but was jailed again in March 2019 for fighting a grand jury subpoena.
+She was released in March 2020 but ordered to pay a $256,000 fine for defying the subpoena.

 3. Daniel Ellsberg